bioinformatics-potsdam/genomeassembly-pacbiohifi/README.md

 - assembly mapping reads using the pacbiohifi mapping and the coverage for the haplotypes.
 The coverage and the mapping for the polished genome is below:

-  -- bamtools coverage stats for hap1
+  -- bamstats coverage stats for hap1
   {
         "general": {
                 "protocol": "SingleEnd",